plan-systems/design-docs/README.md

 ## Welcome to PLAN!

-PLAN is an open-source platform for communications, group collaboration, and spatial planning.
-It offers highly unique features, leveraged from modern feats of engineering in distributed crypto systems, 3D graphics, and open protocols/standards, featuring:
+PLAN is a platform for communications, group collaboration, and spatial planning.
+It leverages modern feats of engineering in distributed crypto systems, 3D graphics, and open protocols, featuring:
-- A complete data model for interfacing with real-world systems, data silos, and interoperable standards
-- A [pluggable](PLAN-API-Documentation.md#Primary-Interfaces) architecture designed for modification and flexibility
+- Built-in collaboration and visualization tools for teams managing projects, organizations, and relationships
 - Integrated messaging, file sharing, interactive maps, tasking, scheduling, and logistics operations
+- Storage decentralization for risk mitigation and offgrid operation
+- A spatially immersive interface where channels, files, and links are arranged in virtual spaces
 - End-to-end security, total data ownership, total data privacy, and mission-critical reliability
-- A spatially immersive interface where channels, files, and links are placed in virtual spaces
-- Storage decentralization for risk mitigation and "offline-first" operation
+- A [pluggable](PLAN-API-Documentation.md#Primary-Interfaces) architecture designed for extension and flexibility
-- Built-in collaboration and visualization tools for teams managing projects, organizations, and relationships
 - Free, GNU General Public Licensing ([GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html))

 ![alt text](https://github.com/plan-systems/design-docs/blob/master/PLAN-Elements-and-Design-Principles.jpg "PLAN Elements and Design Principles")

 ## Why PLAN?

 Distributed technologies offer astonishing potential, but they lack a consistent and accessible graphical user experience.
-Distributed ledgers and other “serverless” technologies are ripe to be integrated into a _unified_ visual interface that prioritizes human relationships and usability.
-Such a system must be resistant to mass-messaging/spam, outside interference, and malicious actors.
+Distributed ledgers and other peer-based technologies are ripe to be integrated into a _unified_ visual interface that prioritizes human relationships and usability.
+Such a system must be resistant to vandalism, outside interference, and malicious actors.
 As an information visualizer, PLAN allows teams to communicate and conduct logistics planning efficiently, reliability, and privately.
 PLAN offers assurance that the information we store and depend on will be available not only during times of prosperity, but also during natural disaster, political crisis, or economic drought.

 PLAN is ideal for:
 - Community organizers